 Students study the structure and anatomical systems of the head and neck and are exposed to selected body systems.
 Emphasis will be placed upon aspects of those systems and structures that have dental significance.
 This course provides the foundation for conducting a cancer screening exam in the clinical setting and the administration of local anesthesia as part of dental hygiene care.
-A minimum grade of "C" is required.
-Two hours lecture per week.
-Corequisite: Dental Hygiene Theory I (DHYG 150) or permission of instructor.
-DHYG 150
+A minimum grade of "C" s required.
+Two hours of lecture per week.
+Corequisite: Clinical Dental Hygiene I (DHYG 151) or permission of instructor.

-DENTAL HYGIENE THEORY I Spring, 2 credit hours
+DHYG 150 DENTAL HYGIENE THEORY I Spring, 2 credit hours

-This course elaborates and expands upon the theories presented in Pre-Clinical Dental Hygiene Theory (DHYG 140), and introduces additional information required when rendering individualized patient care.
-Specific topics will include dental considerations for patients with chronic diseases taking medications that may impact one's dental health, recording and reading dental charting, recognizing varying levels of dental disease, and determining appropriate interventions.
-Emphasis will also be placed on instrument sharpening to aid in effective removal of deposits.
+This course elaborates and expands upon the theories presented in Pre-Clinical Dental Hygiene Theory (DHYG 140); and introduces additional information required when rendering individualized patient care.
+Specific topics will include dental considerations for patients with chronic diseases taking medications that may impact one's dental health, recording and reading dental charting, recognizing varying levels of dental disease and determining appropriate interventions.
 Students must also register for DHYG 151.
 A minimum grade of "C" is required to proceed to the next level of study.
-Two hours lecture per week.
-Prerequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), Dental Radiology (DHYG 145), Oral Anatomy (DHYG 156) and Histology & Embryology (DHYG 161), or permission of instructor.
-Corequisites: Head & Neck Anatomy (DHYG 147), Clinical Dental Hygiene I (DHYG 151), Dental Health Education (DHYG 159), Dental Pathology (DHYG 160), Radiographic Interpretation (DHYG 190), or permission of instructor.
+Two hours of lecture each week.
+Prerequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), Dental Radiology (DHYG 145), Infection Control (DHYG 155), Oral Anatomy (DHYG 156) and Histology & Embryology (DHYG 161) or permission of instructor.
+Corequisites: Head & Neck Anatomy (DHYG 147), Clinical Dental Hygiene I (DHYG 151), Dental Health Education (DHYG 159), Pathology (DHYG 160) and Radiographic Interpretation (DHYG 190) or permission of instructor.

-DHYG 151 CLINICAL DENTAL HYGIENE I Spring, 2 credit hours
+CLINICAL DENTAL HYGIENE I Spring, 2 credit hours

 This course is a continuation of Pre-Clinical Dental Hygiene (DHYG 141).
-Students will practice and develop their skills when assessing, planning, and implementing care for the child, teen, adult and geriatric patient.
+Students will practice and develop their skills when assessing, planning and implementing care for the child, teen, adult and geriatric patient.
+Students will also learn how to properly sharpen their instruments and will role play various emergency situations that can occur in the dental office.
 Emphasis is placed on the healthy patient as well as patients with gingivitis or slight periodontitis.
 Although the department has a database of patients to work from, the student is responsible for recruiting new patients.
 A minimum grade of "C" is required to proceed to the next level of study.
 Students must have CPR/AED and First Aid certification, and have proof of current malpractice insurance.
-Eight hours of clinical per week.
-Prerequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140),
+Eight hours of clinic per week.
+Prerequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), Dental Radiology (DHYG 145), Infection Control (DHYG 155), Oral Anatomy (DHYG 156), Histology & Embryology (DHYG 161) or permission of instructor.
+Corequisites: Head & Neck Anatomy (DHYG 147), Dental Hygiene Theory I (DHYG 150), Dental Health Education (DHYG 159), Pathology (DHYG 160), Radiographic Interpretation (DHYG 190), or permission of instructor.

-Pre-Clinical Dental Hygiene (DHYG 141), Dental Radiology (DHYG 145), Infection Control (DHYG 155), Oral Anatomy (DHYG 156), DHYG 161.
-Corequisites: Head & Neck Anatomy (DHYG 147), Dental Hygiene Theory I (DHYG 150), Dental Health Education (DHYG 159), Dental Pathology (DHYG 160), Radiographic Interpretation (DHYG 190), or permission of instructor.
+DHYG 155 INFECTION CONTROL

-DHYG 155 INFECTION CONTROL Fall, 1 credit hour
+This course provides an introduction to the

-This course provides an introduction to the microbial world.
-This course will provide an overview of the infectious diseases the dental team is potentially exposed to while providing treatment in the dental office, with a strong emphasis on hepatitis, tuberculosis, HIV, and the herpes viruses.
+microbial world.
+Students will receive an overview of the infectious diseases the dental team is potentially exposed to while providing treatment in the dental office, with a strong emphasis on hepatitis, tuberculosis, HIV, and the herpes viruses.
 Students will be presented with the rationale for practicing infection control procedures; including the use of appropriate PPE, proper equipment asepsis, and instrument processing.
 Students will also gain experience developing an office safety program and quality assurance logs.
 OSHA regulations and CDC guidelines provide the foundation for course content.
 A minimum grade of "C" is required.
-One hour lecture per week.
+One hour of lecture per week.
+Prerequisite: Dental Hygiene matriculation or permission of instructor.